-Are you confused about the differences between ceramic and induction range cookers?
+Are you confused about whether to choose a ceramic or induction range cooker?

-An induction hob only heats up when a ferrous pan is placed on it - as soon as the pan is removed (or when the zone is switched off), the heat generation will stop.
+An induction hob is made of hard wearing glass, and only heats up when a ferrous pan is placed on it - as soon as the pan is removed (or when the zone is switched off), the heat generation will stop.

-Both ceramic and induction hobs require good quality pans with smooth, flat bases for good heat distribution.
+Induction hobs require good quality pans with smooth, flat bases for good heat distribution.
 Make sure the pans are free from dirt so that they don’t scratch the glass surface, and are of the same diameter as the zone they are placed on.
+You can use:

 - Stainless steel pans with a magnetic base